trading4sight/testing/README.md

 - Added support for displaying `(trigger)` text on paper stop/trigger (`STOP`) orders on the chart active order overlays.
 - Replaced the browser-native `window.confirm` modal with a custom HTML/CSS inline confirmation block within the settings popover, ensuring it bypasses Chrome's strict iframe dialog suppression and cross-origin security blocks (such as those in Gemini Code Assist preview tools).
 - Implemented a self-healing **WebSocket Stream Watchdog** inside `wsClient.ts`.
 The watchdog runs a background check every 5 seconds; if an active real-time data subscription (mode 2 or 3) goes 15 seconds without receiving a tick message (e.g., due to silent server-side subscription pool downgrades when secondary connections disconnect), it automatically dispatches a silent unsubscribe/subscribe sequence to upgrade the pool and restore the live chart update stream.
+- Implemented **Paper Trading Holdings** and overnight carryover simulation:
+  - Added a `holdings` array to `PaperAccountState` and tracked `openedDate` (YYYY-MM-DD) on positions.
+  - Automatically transfers equity `CNC` positions opened on previous days to the Holdings tab upon application load/init.
+  - Wired live WebSocket and LTP quote updates to compute unrealized P&L in real time for paper holdings.
+  - Added an **Exit** button inside the Holdings tab which triggers a paper exit order (reducing holdings quantity upon execution).
+  - Added a **Simulate Next Day (Overnight)** button to the settings popover, allowing users to instantly roll positions over to the next day for test-driving holdings and overnight settlement flows.

 ## 2026-06-26